dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/max-threads-in-one-task.md

 ---
 layout: default-layout
-title: MaxThreadsInOneTask - Dynamsoft Capture Vision Shared Parameters
+title: MaxThreadsInOneTask - Dynamsoft Barcode Reader Parameters
 description: The parameter MaxThreadsInOneTask defines the maximum threads that can be consumed in one task.
 keywords: Max threads
 needAutoGenerateSidebar: true